Yorgo Tloupas

 Yorgo Tloupas (born 18 December 1974) is an awarded French graphic designer and creative director, specialised in logos, typeface design and magazine art direction.

 Biography

-Yorgo Tloupas was born in Paris on the 18 of December 1974.
+Yorgo Tloupas was born in Paris on 18 December 1974.
 He is the son of the Greek sculptor Philolaos and of an Italian-French art teacher.
 Tloupas grew up in the Chevreuse Valley, in the house-studio built by his father.
 An avid sportsman since his childhood, Yorgo says that skateboarding shaped his aesthetic sensibility and visual literacy, while snowboarding was the springboard for his entire professional career: in 1996, freshly graduated from ESAG Penninghen, he sold his final art school project, a logo and a range of snowboards, to Rossignol.